 However, aggression is rarely caused by 'dominance'.
 Frustration due to lack of exercise may result in problem behaviors such as excessive barking and destruction and can contribute to existing problem behaviors, but it will not cause aggression.

-So what causes aggression?
+So what causes aggressive behavior?
 Aggression is a response to something/someone the animal perceives as a threat.
 Aggression is used to protect the animal through the use of aggressive displays (growling, barking, tooth displays, etc.) or protect the animal through aggressive acts (biting).
+These aggressive behaviors are not the problem, but merely the symptoms.

 Aggressive behavior is most frequently caused by fear due to various factors including, but not limited to: